Entitled "USA Just Wouldn't Work Without Immigrant Labor," its subtext is that the American working man is idle and stupid:

 Q: Who favors granting legal status?

 Q: Who's opposed?

 A: Powerful Republican congressional leaders and groups that generally oppose immigration.
-Sen. Phil Gramm, R-Tex., says amnesty will pass over his "cold,
+Sen. Phil Gramm, R-Tex., says amnesty will pass over his "cold, dead body."

 One group that whenever it's polled, says it's in favor of restricting both legal and illegal immigration.

 This group, which by Beltway standards is considered a "fringe", comprises up to 70% of the American people.